Stavatti Aerospace: Return to Niagara

 By 2020, Simon – who had left the NCIDA in 2003 – was working for Stavatti as its chief strategic development and asset officer.
 That year, the NCIDA awarded Stavatti several tax subsidies to support Beskar's decades-old plan to, according to the Niagara Express, "build military and commercial jets at a vacant military hangar in Niagara Falls".
 At the time, according to Buffalo Business First, the company pledged it would create 590 jobs in the area by 2025.
 According to the Buffalo News, as of 2021, there was no evidence Stavatti had "produced a single airplane" of its own design in the company's then 26-year history.
 Its only known facilities were a "one-person office suite", a "machine shop ... slightly larger than a basketball court", and Beskar's house.

 In February 2023, according to The Buffalo News, one of Stavatti's investors sued the company, alleging racketeering and fraud and claiming the company was a ponzi scheme.

 NCIDA subsequently rescinded the subsidies it had awarded in 2020, citing little progress by the company on its plan, and several local construction contractors filed lawsuits alleging nonpayment or underpayment by Stavatti on services they had provided.

 As of 2023, David Wilcock was Stavatti's director of advanced technology.

-In December 2024, Stavatti was evicted from some of the space it had been occupying in Niagara Falls.
+In December 2024, Stavatti was evicted from some of the space it had been occupying in Niagara Falls, FlightGlobal reported.
 Several months later, in March 2025, a staff editorial in The Buffalo News opined that "Stavatti Aerospace has worn out its welcome" in Niagara Falls and that it was time for Beskar "to pack up his computer-generated images and go".
 The column went on to allege that "after five years of unfulfilled promises, unsubstantiated claims and unpaid debts, 9400 Porter Road still looks much the same as when the company moved in: vacant and inactive" and that "Stavatti has not produced a single airplane – military, commercial or otherwise".

+In late 2025, Stavatti devised a plan to lease some of the land it was occupying in Niagara to auto importer DVS Corporation for use in storing cars, creating what it said was a new division of the company, Stavatti Automative, for the purpose.
+The local planning board recommended the scheme be rejected and Stavatti be denied permitting for car storage on the site.

 Personnel

-David Wilcock is the company's director of advanced technology.
+David Wilcock was the company's director of advanced technology.